Iris halophila var. sogdiana: Range

 In mountainous Kyrgyzstan, it is found in a region from Lake Issyk-Kul to the valley of the Chu.

 In 2011, a study recorded the vascular plants in the forests around Angren, Uzbekistan, 12 were found to be endemic to Central Asia.
-These are; Arum korolkovii, Carex turkestanica, Cousinia olgae, Eremurus regelii, Euphorbia jaxartica, Galium pamiroalaicum, Gymnospermium alberti, Iris sogdiana, Prunus sogdiana, Rosa kokanica, Thalictrum sultanabadense, and Veronica bucharica.
+These are; Arum korolkowii, Carex turkestanica, Cousinia olgae, Eremurus regelii, Euphorbia jaxartica, Galium pamiroalaicum, Gymnospermium alberti, Iris sogdiana, Prunus sogdiana, Rosa kokanica, Thalictrum sultanabadense, and Veronica bucharica.

 Habitat

 It is grown on the damp meadow steppes, on hillside wastelands, on gravelly slopes, on the banks of water reservoirs and on the banks of rivers.

 Cultivation

 It is the most hardy plant of all the Spuria irises.

 It prefers positions in partial shade.